 The same problem goes for things like booking through Chase Travel, where the Sapphire Reserve Card earns 10X points, but won’t let you earn your elite status perks or hotel points.

 It doesn’t seem entirely fair to have to choose!

 In the end, you have to choose because traditional hotel reward programs pay much larger commission than airlines do, so they can’t fund commission to Expedia and rewards for you too, if you don’t book direct.
 It’s one or the other.

 With Hotels.com Rewards though – all that matters is where you book, not really what you book.
 If you book with Hotels.com, you can stay at a Marriott one night, a boutique hotel another night, a Hilton the next and still earn perks and free nights in the loyalty program all the same, with all counting toward one goal.

 You don’t earn points with Hilton, Hyatt, Marriott or any of the major chains, but you can move from brand to brand, still earning free nights and perks with Hotels.com.
 By Using other loyalty programs, each of those nights would be working towards separate programs.

 Think of Hotels.com Rewards like a card punch from your local coffee shop.

 You come in 10 times, you get the 11th coffee free.
 That’s exactly how it works for hotel nights, well almost.
 When you book hotels through Hotels.com Rewards – you need to create a free account – you get a night in your account.
 After 10 nights, your 11th night is free, minus the cost of taxes on the stay.

-Best of all: you get credit, and perks for each night and each room you book.
+Best of all: you get the credit, and perks for each night and each room you book.
 If you book five rooms for two nights, you’d have 10 rooms, or two rooms for five nights, the same.
 Many other loyalty programs only give you credit for the first, or first and second rooms.
 If you have more, you lose out – ugh!